Spooky Spots to Spend Halloween in the South

 The “Hocus Pocus Villain Spelltacular” show stars the Sanderson Sisters from “Hocus Pocus” alongside other Disney villains.
 Special Halloween fireworks and projection shows light up the night.
 Character meet-and-greets feature Disney characters in Halloween costumes.

-This event provides a perfect balance of festive Halloween fun without being too scary for younger visitors, making it an ideal family destination for October (please saty aware though to the tail end of hurricane season in Florida).
+This event strikes a perfect balance between festive Halloween fun and a level of spookiness suitable for younger visitors, making it an ideal family destination for October (please stay aware, though, of the tail end of hurricane season in Florida).

 Halloween Horror Nights, Universal Studios, Orlando, Florida

 For those wanting a behind-the-scenes look, daytime tours of the haunted houses are available.
 These tours offer insights into the creation of the scares without the intense nighttime atmosphere.
-Universal also provides some family-friendly Halloween activities during the day throughout October, making it possible to enjoy the Halloween spirit without the more extreme scares of the nighttime event.
+Universal also offers family-friendly Halloween activities throughout October, allowing you to enjoy the Halloween spirit without the extreme scares of the nighttime event.

-Event runs this year on selected nights between August 30 and Novembver 3, 2024.
+The event runs this year on selected nights between August 29 and November 2, 2025.

 Manchac Swamp, Louisiana